As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Having problems with your downstairs neighbor’s noises is nothing unusual, but dealing with them is a different matter.
 Before you start with any measures we’ve listed above, it’s essential to detect the exact sources of the sounds that are bothering you.

 When dealing with noises from downstairs neighbors, you will most likely have problems with impact and airborne sounds.
 In case you are not familiar with these terms, impact sounds are noises that are usually the result of footsteps, furniture draggings, and other similarities.

-The impact caused by these noises makes the surface to slightly vibrate, creating soundwaves that transmit through the structure.
+The impact caused by these noises makes the surface slightly vibrate, creating sound waves that transmit through the structure.
 These noises will give a difficult time for the person living below and significantly impact the silence for the person living above.

 On the other side, airborne noises are transferred through the air.
 And these are the sounds that usually cause most problems when dealing with downstairs neighbors.
 They include the sounds of talking, TVs, dogs barking, music, etc. When your downstairs neighbor is throwing a party, these noises make it impossible to sleep or concentrate.

 When the noise is created, it sends a soundwave from the downstairs floor and hits the ceiling, causing vibrations.
-And eventually, the noise will be transmitted in your apartment.
+And eventually, the noise will be transmitted into your apartment.

 There is also a simple way of testing which sounds you are dealing with.
 When you hear a noise that’s coming from your downstairs neighbors, place your hand on the floor.

 In case you feel a small amount of vibration, you are most likely dealing with impact sounds.
 On the other hand, if you don’t feel anything, you are dealing with airborne noises.

 Also, check out my guide on Reducing Impact Noise From the Floor Above